kaekld/abbysal-codes/README.md

-# aquantis
+# Abbysal Codes
-A simple game made in ursina for a university project
+University project developed in Godot over a period of 3 weeks.
+It was done without prior experience with the engine or the language.